ToobaKS/ToobaKS/README.md

 ## Hi there!
 I'm Tooba 👋

-👀 I’m interested in started my cvareer as a software engineer! <br>
+👀 I’m interested in started my career as a software engineer! <br>
 🌱 I’m a software engineering graduate from Carleton University and BrainStation. <br>
 💞️ I’m looking to collaborate on projects where I can continue to grow and expand on the skills I've learned. <br>
 📫 How to reach me: Send me a message on linkedin 🙂 <br>